Masayuki Toyoshima: Shogi professional

 Toyoshima and Nagase faced each other again in the finals of the 41st Nihon Series JT Professional Tournament in November 2020; Toyoshima defeated Nagase to win the tournament for the second time.

 Toyoshima successfully defended his Ryūō title in December 2020 by winning the 33rd Ryūō title match (October–December 2020) against Habu 4 games to 1.

 In 2021, Toyoshima faced Sōta Fujii in three major title matches and in the final of one non-major title tournament.
 Toyoshima challenged Fujii for the latter's Ōi title in June–August 2021, but lost the 62nd Ōi title match 4 games to 1.
 At roughly the same time, Toyoshima and Fujii also met in the 6th Eiō title match (July–September 2021), with the challenger Fujii winning 3 games to 2.
-The pair met again in the when Fujii challenged Toyoshima for the Ryūō title in 34th Ryūō title match held in October – November 2021.
+The pair met again when Fujii challenged Toyoshima for the Ryūō title in 34th Ryūō title match held in October–November 2021.
 Fujii won the match 4 games to none to drop Toyoshima from the ranks of current major title holders.
 Toyoshima and Fujii met about a week after the conclusion of the 34th Ryūō in the championship game of the 42nd Nihon Series JT Professional Tournament: Toyoshima defeated Fujii to repeat as champion and win the tournament for the third time overall.

 Toyoshima defeated Ayumu Matsuo in March 2022 to win the 71st NHK Cup.
 It was the first time Toyoshima won the tournament.
-In June – September 2022, Toyoshima challenged Fujii once again for the Ōi title, but lost the 63rd Ōi title match 4 games to 1.
-Toyoshima also challenged for Nagase for the latter's Ōza title in 2022, but lost the 70th Ōza title match (August – October 2022) 3 games to 1.
+In June–September 2022, Toyoshima challenged Fujii once again for the Ōi title, but lost the 63rd Ōi title match 4 games to 1.
+Toyoshima also challenged for Nagase for the latter's Ōza title in 2022, but lost the 70th Ōza title match (August–October 2022) 3 games to 1.

-In April – June 2024, Toyoshima challenge reigning Meijin for the latter's Meijin title but lost the 82nd Meijin Title Match 4 games to 1.
+In April–June 2024, Toyoshima challenge reigning Meijin for the latter's Meijin title but lost the 82nd Meijin Title Match 4 games to 1.
 On May 22, 2024, Toyoshima defeated Shingo Itō in a 72nd Ōza tournament challenger tournament game to become the 62nd professional shogi player to win 600 official games.
 (Note: Toyoshima's career record at the time was 600 wins and 309 losses in 911 games, including two impasse games, for a winning percentage of 0.660.)
 He was awarded the JSA's "Shogi Honor Award" for the achievement.

+Toyoshima won the Ginga Tournament for the second time when he defeated in the finals of the 33rd Ginga Tournament.
+The game was actually played on October 24, 2025, but was recorded for later broadcast on the Igo & Shogi Channel; so, the final result was not made public until December 30, 2025.